s3gw-tech/s3gw/docs/release-notes/s3gw-v0.7.0.md

 - Charts
   - Properly label all components of the chart to give helm hints about what is part of the chart.
-  - Redesing registry access variables to be usable with private registries
+  - Redesign registry access variables to be usable with private registries
   - Improve rancher questions to guide the installation in a more user friendly form

 ## Breaking Changes